birdofpreyru/react-utils/docs/docs/api/components/button.md

 - `children` &mdash; **ReactNode** &mdash; Component children, if any, are rendered as the button's content.
 - `disabled` &mdash; **boolean** &mdash; Disables the button.

+- `keepScrollPosition` &mdash; **boolean** &mdash; Optional.
+When _true_, and the button is rendered as the [Link] component, this flag is passed down to the [Link], opting out of the page auto-scroll to the top when the button is clicked.

 - `enforceA` &mdash; **boolean** &mdash; If the button is rendered as [Link] this flag enforces it to be rendered as a simple `<a>` element (external link) rather than an internal link.
 See [Link] documentation for details.